Fletcher's Ice Island: Eventuality

-Satellite monitoring had been employed to keep track of the iceberg T-3 since it was abandoned, but meteorologists lost track of it in the autumn of 1982.
+Satellite monitoring had been employed to keep track of Iceberg T-3 since it was abandoned, but meteorologists lost track of it in the autumn of 1982.
 A request was made to the NOAA flight research team to keep an eye out for T-3.

-On July 3, 1983, the Associated Press reported U.S. scientists had rediscovered the iceberg after it had been missing for six months.
-Dave Turner, an experienced NOAA pilot who was one of the last persons to observe T-3, reported that the ice floe was found about 150 mi from the North Pole.
+On July 3, 1983, the Associated Press reported US scientists had rediscovered the iceberg after it had been missing for six months.
+Dave Turner, an experienced NOAA pilot who was one of the last people to observe T-3, reported that the ice floe was found about 150 mi from the North Pole.
 T-3 was easily spotted, as its surface was distinctly decorated by remaining structures of a C-47 aircraft wrecked years before.
 At the time of discovery, the iceberg was about one-third of its original thickness.
 It is estimated that sometime after July 1983, the iceberg eventually worked its way to the outside of the Arctic ice pack, where it caught a southern current, drifted off into the Atlantic Ocean, and finally melted away.